akyrillidis/akyrillidis.github.io/projects/index.md

    polynomial-sized set of candidate M-PSK solutions, among which the optimal M-PSK vector --that maximizes the rank-deficient quadratic form-- lies.
   </i> </p>

++ Multiway (tensor) compressed sensing for sparse and low rank tensors (Matlab)

+  <button id="b_des_s7"> Description </button>
+  <button id="b_dow_s7"> Download </button>
+  <button id="b_pap_s7"> Paper </button>
+   <p id="des_s7"> <i> In this contribution, we consider
+	compressed sensing for sparse and low-rank tensors.
+More specifically, we consider low-rank tensors synthesized as sums of outer products of sparse loading vectors, and a special class of linear dimensionality-reducing transformations that reduce each mode individually.
+We prove interesting "oracle" properties showing that it is possible to identify the uncompressed sparse loadings directly from the compressed tensor data.

+	This Matlab demo works as a proof of concept for the main ideas in the paper.
+  </i> </p>